TangoAgency/avatar-view/README.md

 extends [ImageLoaderBase][ImageLoaderBase] class.
 Basically you have to override one method.
 Take a look how I have done it in [PicassoLoader][PicassoLoader] available in avatar-view-picasso module.

-ImageLoaderBase has 2 constructors: one with no parameters, and second one where you can pass default string placeholder in order to change default "?".
+ImageLoaderBase has two constructors: one with no parameters, and second one where you can pass string placeholder in order to change default "?".
 You can also set it directly in AvatarPlaceholder constructor.
 More info about AvatarPlaceholder [here][AvatarPlaceholderInfo].